CodeByHashir/CognoRise-InfoTech/README.md

 - **Technologies Used**: Python, Pandas, Matplotlib, Seaborn, Scikit-learn
 - **Objective**: To apply and hone skills in data analysis, visualization, and modeling.

+### Project 2: Iris Flower Classification
+- **Description**: This project aims to analyze cinema ticket sales data to uncover patterns and trends, including peak showtimes, popular movie genres, and the impact of ticket pricing on sales.
+The insights derived from this analysis will help optimize cinema operations and enhance customer experience.
+- **Technologies Used**: Python, Pandas, Matplotlib, Seaborn, Scikit-learn
+- **Objective**: To apply and hone skills in data analysis, visualization, and modeling.

 4. **Explore the Notebooks**:
    Open the Jupyter Notebooks to explore the data analysis and model development:
    ```bash